ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/codebuild_run.md

 layout: "learningpathall"
 ---

-## Install Docker
+## Before you begin

+You can run the created images on any Arm machine with Docker installed.

-[Install Docker](/install-guides/docker/) on any Arm machine you want to run the images created in the previous article.
+[Install Docker](/install-guides/docker/) on the machine you want to run the created images.

 For Linux, confirm the architecture is Arm AArch64.